 |3.5.2||Alcohol per capita consumption (aged 15 years and older) within a calendar year in litres of pure alcohol|

-No recent data is available at a global and regional level for the coverage of treatment interventions.
+No recent data is available at a global and regional level for the first indicator on coverage of treatment interventions.

 By 2020, halve the number of global deaths and injuries from road traffic accidents